Twins, Cards split twinbill - TSN.ca

 Twins: Are off Wednesday and Thursday.
 Will host visiting Indians on Friday.
 No starters for either team have been announced.

 Cardinals: Are off Wednesday.
-Host Detroit in a doubleheader Thursday.
-No starters for either team have been announced.
+In hosting Detroit in a doubleheader Thursday.
+RHP Jack Flaherty ( 2-1, 2.95) will start the opener.
+LHP Austin Gomber (0-0, 0.64) will pitch in the second game.
+No starters for the Tigers have been announced.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports